U.S. flag

 FOLLOW-UP

-Similarly, MCs replacement should be monitored based on clinical assessment, which includes postural hypotension as measured by lying and standing blood pressure and pulse, symptoms of salt craving, oedema, blood electrolyte measurements.
-Reported well-being, normal blood pressure without orthostatic hypotension and electrolytes within the normal range indicate adequate replacement.
-PRA in the upper reference range has been found to be a useful predictor for a correct MCs dose (56,57).
+Similarly, MCs replacement should be monitored based on clinical assessment, which includes postural hypotension as measured by lying and standing blood pressure and pulse, symptoms of salt craving, edema, and blood electrolyte measurements.
+Reported well-being, normal blood pressure without orthostatic hypotension, and electrolytes within the normal range indicate adequate replacement.
+PRA in the upper reference range has been found to be a useful predictor for a correct MCs dose (76, 77).
 Liquorice and grapefruit juice enhance the MC effect of HC and should be avoided.
-Phenytoin potentiates hepatic clearance of GCs and increase fludrocortisone metabolism; therefore, and higher doses are needed when it is co-administered.
+Phenytoin potentiates hepatic clearance of GCs and increases fludrocortisone metabolism; therefore, higher doses are needed when it is co-administered.

 Since AI might mask the presence of partial DI, urine output should be monitored after starting GCs replacement, or conversely, when DI has unreasonably improved, patients have to be tested for HPA reserve.
 With DHEA replacement, morning serum DHEAS levels should be measured before the intake of the daily dose aiming at the mid-normal range.
 An annual screening for autoimmune diseases, which includes autoimmune thyroid disease, type 1 diabetes, premature ovarian failure, coeliac disease, and autoimmune gastritis should be performed in PAI patients without other obvious cause of adrenal failure.